splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/dotnet-requirements.rst

 Supported libraries
 =================================================

-The Splunk Distribution of OpenTelementry .NET instruments the following libraries:
+The Splunk Distribution of OpenTelemetry .NET instruments the following libraries:

 Traces instrumentations
 ---------------------------------